Contact Lens Care

 Avoid rubbing your eyes

 Rubbing your eyes can not only cause your contacts to tear, but it can also cause corneal abrasions.
 If you scratch your cornea, this can lead to problems with your vision.
+Feeling like you need to rub your eyes could be a sign that your contact lenses are too drying, lubricating eye drops should help combat this.

 Keep your nails short